vicnala/freemyit/README.md

 # FreeMyIT!

-*The open source way on bussines adventure*
+*The open source way on business adventure*

 ## License